You Are Not Your Brain Summary

 By developing a mindful approach, individuals can better see the deceptive brain messages for what they are and respond with the four steps.

-You are Not Your Brain Review
+You Are Not Your Brain Summary

 When I picked up this book,I didn’t quite know what to expect.